gabysolera/project-management-frameworks/workflows/completion-standards.md

 ## 2. Definition of Ready (DoR)

 An item can only be included in a sprint if **all** conditions below are met.
 If any requirement is missing, the item is deferred.

 ### 2.1 Requirements clarity
-- User story or ticket clearly states the problem or goal
+- Clear problem statement and expected behavior
-- Acceptance criteria are explicit, testable, and visible in the ticket
+- Acceptance criteria is defined, explicit and testable
 - Non-functional expectations (performance, data, API behavior, constraints) are defined when relevant
+- Stakeholders aligned on impact and scope

 ### 2.2 Technical validation
 - Designs, schemas, or field mappings are attached if needed
-- API behavior is understood or confirmed with Solutions Engineering
+- API requirements, payloads, validation logic, or processing rules defined
 - Data requirements validated with the Data/Modeling Team
+- Environment availability confirmed (dev/test/sandbox)

 ### 2.3 Dependency readiness
 - External dependencies (API changes, data availability, environment setup) are ready or scheduled